Pakke-Kessang

 Pakke Kessang is a town in the Indian state of Arunachal Pradesh.
-It is located in Pakke-Kessang district, which has been carved out of the East Kameng district along with five administrative units, namely Pakke Kessang, Seijosa, Pijerang, Passa Valley, and Dassing-Passo with district headquarters at Lemmi.
+It is located in Pakke-Kessang district, which has been carved out of the East Kameng district along with five administrative units, namely Pakke Kessang, Seijosa, Pijerang, Passa Valley, and Dissing-Passo with district headquarters at Lemmi.

 It is located 60 km south east of the East Kameng district and is 130 km north west of the State capital, Itanagar.
 Two circuits approved by Arunachal Tourism, namely the Doimukh-Sagalee-Pakke Kessang-Seppa circuit and the Tezpur-Seijosa(Pakke)-Bhalukpong-Tipi circuit also runs within this area.
 Pakke-Kessang is one of the 60 constituencies of the Legislative Assembly of Arunachal Pradesh.